Quantcast

 Improving Brain Fitness and Health

-With life expectancy on the rise, it’s becoming increasingly important to preserve cognitive functioning so that we can remain active, vibrant, and mentally sharp in our golden years.
+With life expectancy on the rise, it’s becoming increasingly important to preserve cognitive functioning so that we can remain active, vibrant and mentally sharp in our golden years.
 Experts now believe that well-directed mental exercise is a must for cognitive enhancement and healthy aging.
-The following sites provide a wealth of information on preserving brain fitness, exploring the importance of cognitive exercises, nutrition, and physical exercise as methods of keeping our brains healthy and “young.”
+Use the sites below to find information on improving brain fitness and brain health.

 To learn about brain plasticity…